mohd-mb2205153/camp-connect/README.md

     flutter run
     ```
 - **Sign-in on the App:**
-  - Log in as Student using the given credential:
+  - Log in as a Student using the given credential:
-    - Username: peter@gmail.com
-    - Password: peter123
-  - Log in as Teacher using the given credential:
     - Username: ali@gmail.com
     - Password: ali123
+  - Log in as a Teacher using the given credential:
+    - Username: johnson@gmail.com
+    - Password: johnson123

 ## Future Plans